-Our Intent Our Impact Accountability Timeline for Completion Our RAP Working Group is monitoring the implementatio our RAP and reporting internal and externally RAP Working Group ATSIH Directorate December 2024 (Implementation Plan) Quarterly Reporting 12.2 The RAP Working Group is meeting regularly to oversee the implementation RAP Working Group Quarterly 12.3 Establish a RAP Governance pathway with the CCQ Executive and CCQ Aboriginal and Torres Strait Islander Advisory bodies CEO ATSIH Directorate November 2024 We report on our on its achievements to external stakeholders including our Aboriginal and Torres Strait Islander communities and to Reconciliation Australia 12.4 Develop and circulate a regular RAP update/communique to our stakeholders highlighting our progress and includes good news stories from the community.
+Our Intent Our Impact Accountability Timeline for Completion Our RAP Working Group is monitoring the implementation of our RAP and reporting internally and externally 12.1 Develop a RAP Reporting Schedule with quarterly reports over the life of the RAP RAP Working Group ATSIH Directorate December 2024 (Implementation Plan) Quarterly Reporting 12.2 The RAP Working Group is meeting regularly to oversee the implementation RAP Working Group Quarterly 12.3 Establish a RAP Governance pathway with the CCQ Executive and CCQ Aboriginal and Torres Strait Islander Advisory bodies CEO ATSIH Directorate November 2024 - We report on our on its achievements to external stakeholders including our Aboriginal and Torres Strait Islander communities and to Reconciliation Australia 12.4 Develop and circulate a regular RAP update/communique to our stakeholders highlighting our progress and includes good news stories from the community.
 An annual RAP Report is completed and circulated to internal and external stakeholders.
-Marketing & Communications Biannually (October and April) We report on our achievement our staff and Executive.
+Marketing & Communications Biannually (October and April) We report on our achievements to our staff and Executive.
 12.5 Report regularly on RAP activities through Leadership Team meetings and One Team meetings.
-A RAP update becomes a standing agenda item on the Leadership team meeting agenda and on the Leadership Team ATSIH Directorate Ongoing
+A RAP update becomes a standing agenda item on the Leadership team meeting agenda Leadership Team ATSIH Directorate Ongoing